b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ![Examples of normal distribution.](./images/normDistribution.png){#fig:normDistribution}

-In @fig:normDistribution upper panel depicts standard normal distributions ($\mu = 0, \sigma = 1$, explanation in a moment), a theoretical distribution that all statistician and probably some mathematicians love.
+In @fig:normDistribution upper panel depicts standard normal distributions ($\mu = 0, \sigma = 1$, explanation in a moment), a theoretical distribution that all statisticians and probably some mathematicians love.
 The bottom panel shows a distribution that is likely closer to the males' height distribution in my country.
-Long time ago I read that the average height for a man in Poland is 172 [cm] (5.64 [feet]) and standard deviation is equal to 7 [cm] (2.75 [inch]) hence this plot.
+Long time ago I read that the average height for an adult man in Poland is 172 [cm] (5.64 [feet]) and standard deviation is equal to 7 [cm] (2.75 [inch]) hence this plot.

 As you can see normal distribution is often depicted as a line plot.
 That is because it is a continuous distribution (the values on x axes can take any number from a given range).
 Take a look at the height.
 In my old [identity card ](https://en.wikipedia.org/wiki/Polish_identity_card) next to the field "Height in cm" stands "181", but is this really my precise height?
 What if during a measurement the height was 180.7 or 181.3 and in the ID there could be only height in integers.
 I would have to round it up, right?
 So based on the identity card information my real height is probably somewhere between 180.5 and 181.49999... .
 Moreover, it can be any value in between (like 180.6354555..., although in reality a measuring device does not have such a precision).
-So, in the bottom panel of @fig:normDistribution I rounded up theoretical values for height, drew bars (using `cmk.barplot` that you know), and added a line that goes through the middle of each bar.
+So, in the bottom panel of @fig:normDistribution I rounded theoretical values for height (`round(height, digits=0)`), drew bars (using `cmk.barplot` that you know), and added a line that goes through the middle of each bar.

 As you perhaps noticed, the distribution is characterized by two parameters: